Loose Tabs [Draft File]

 This is a safe space for collecting items that may eventually go into a Loose Tabs post.

 This is an occasional collection of newsworthy links and comments, much less systematic than what I attempted in my late Speaking of Which posts.
 The new name comes from my extensive use of browser tabs.
 When I get around to cleaning up, I often find tabs opened to old articles I might want to comment on and/or refer back to.
 So these posts are mostly housecleaning, but may also serve as a very limited but persistent record of what 20+ years ago I started calling "the end of the American empire" and nowadays feels more like "the end of civilization."
 I collect these bits in a draft file, and flush them out when periodically.
-My previous one appeared ? days ago, on August 17.
+My previous one appeared ? days ago, on November 24.

-I'm trying a new experiment here with select bits of text highlighted with a background color, for emphasis a bit more subtle than bold or ALL CAPS.
+I'm trying a experiment here with select bits of text highlighted with a background color, for emphasis a bit more subtle than bold or ALL CAPS.
 (I saw this on Medium.
 I started with their greenish color [#bbdbba] and lightened it a bit [#dbfbda].)
 I'll try to use it sparingly.

 Topical Stories